CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 When it comes to a project where many developers are contributing simultaneously automation will become a crucial part of it.
 It might be hard in the very beginning to imagine what kind of tasks might be automated but it will become crystal clear during the development phase.
 It can be simply generating the `xcodeproj` projects by XcodeGen like in our example to avoid conflicts, pulling new translation strings, generating entitlements on the fly, up to building the app on the CI and publishing it to the AppStore or other distribution centre (CD).

 ## Fastlane
 First and foremost, iOS developers beloved `Fastlane`.
 Fastlane is probably the biggest automation help when it comes to iOS development.
-It contains countless amount of plugins that can be used to support project automation.
+It contains a countless amount of plugins that can be used to support project automation.
 With Fastlane, it is also easy to create your own plugins that will be project-specific only.
 Fastlane is developed in Ruby so as its plugins are.
 However, since all is built with Ruby, Fastlane gives the freedom to import any other ruby projects or classes developed in plain Ruby and directly call them from the Fastlane's recognisable function so-called `lane`.

 As an example, we can have a look at the Fastfile's `make_new_project` lane introduced in the very beginning where in this case the so-called `ProjectFactory` class is implemented in `/fastlane/scripts/ProjectFactory/` and imported into the Fastfile and then used as a normal Ruby program.
 In this case, it is NOT purposely developed as a Fastlane's action.
-The reason being that it is much more easier to develop pure Ruby program as it unlike Fastlane's action does not require the whole Fastlane's ecosystem to be launched which takes couple of seconds at its best.
+The reason being that it is much easier to develop a pure Ruby program as it unlike Fastlane's action does not require the whole Fastlane's ecosystem to be launched which takes a couple of seconds at its best.
 No need to say, Fastlane's action surely comes with its advantages as well, like Fastlane's action listings, direct execution and so on.

 `/fastlane/Fastfile`
 ```ruby